-This is the fourth time I’ve left Pallet Town to explore Kanto.
+This is the third time I’ve left Pallet Town to explore Kanto.
 It’s the fourth time I’ve set out with the best intentions to catch ’em all.
 And it’s the fourth time I’ve used Pokémon that I hadn’t considered before.
 The fourth time…you get the idea.

 From Blue to Yellow to LeafGreen, I’ve often overlooked just how much I must like the original Pokémon game and it’s central ideas.
 They keep remaking it and I keep coming back.